Communities

 Also consider that all that all those comments are noise to the reader, at least if their value is not explained.

-mcp‭ wrote over 1 year ago
+mcp‭ wrote almost 2 years ago

 This is an important comment.